RAJPOWELL/user-address-app/README.md

 # User Address Registration App

 This project is a Node.js application that allows users to register with their name and address, which are stored in a SQLite database.
-The backend is built using **Express** and **Sequelize ORM**, and the frontend includes a simple dark-themed form for submitting the data.
+The backend is built using **Express** and **Java Script**, and the frontend includes a simple dark-themed form for submitting the data.

 ## How to Run the Project